sarahembarry/WSAA-Big-Project/README.md

   Returns all watchlist items with snapshot prices.

 - `POST /api/watchlist/`
-  Adds a stock to the watchlist by stock ID.
+  Adds a stock to the watchlist.

 - `PUT /api/watchlist/<id>/refresh`
   Refreshes snapshot price for a watchlist item.